Chinese Unification Promotion Party

-The Chinese Unification Promotion Party, also known as the Unionist Party, is a political party in Taiwan that promotes Chinese unification.
+The Chinese Unification Promotion Party (CUPP), also known as the Unionist Party, is a minor far-right political party in Taiwan that promotes Chinese unification.

 History

-On 9 May 2004, Taiwanese gangster Chang An-lo established the NGO "Defending China's Great Alliance" in Guangzhou, China, with the help of the Bamboo Union triad (who he was formerly a leader of).
-Chang then helped register the Taiwan branch of his organization as a political party on 9 September 2005, under the name "Chinese Unification Promotion Party".
+In 2004, convicted drug smuggler Chang An-lo, with the help of the gang he formerly led, the Bamboo Union, established the Chinese Unification Promotion Party, while he was still living in China.
+He has continued to grow the party since returning to Taiwan in 2013.

 In 2017, the party claimed to have over 30,000 members, many of whom were accused by authorities of having ties to organized crime, something Chang himself does not deny.
 Other sources have put their membership at approximately 60,000.
+Its personnel substantially overlaps with the Bamboo Union.
+CUPP advocates unification with the People's Republic of China under a "one country, two systems" arrangement.

+In November 2024, a husband and wife couple affiliated with the CUPP and funded by the mainland Taiwan Affairs Office were indicted for contravening the Anti-Infiltration Act and election laws.
+The Ministry of the Interior stated that it would seek to forcibly disband the CUPP for engaging in espionage and illegal election interference on behalf of the Chinese Communist Party.

 Controversies

 The controversy about the China Unification Promotion Party mainly revolves around its pro-Chinese Communist Party position, intimidating pro-democracy activists from Hong Kong and Pan-Green Coalition leaders in Taiwan, using the triad background of their members.